 The target can be booted from on-board media or from a development host via network.
-In our standard configuration, this BSP release loads the kernel and root filesystem from SD card.
-This process requires a properly formatted SD card which can be prepared using the instructions in the Creating a Bootable SD card section of the Quickstart.
+In our standard configuration, this BSP release loads the kernel and root filesystem from the bootsource selected in the hardware.

-For booting via network, the development host is connected to the phyFLEX-i.MX6 RDK with a serial cable and via Ethernet; the embedded board boots into the bootloader, then issues a TFTP request on the network and boots the kernel from the TFTP server on the host.
+For booting via network, the development host is connected to the phyBOARD-Mira i.MX6 with a serial cable and via Ethernet; the embedded board boots into the bootloader, then issues a TFTP request on the network and boots the kernel from the TFTP server on the host.
 Then, after decompressing the kernel into RAM and starting it, the kernel mounts its root filesystem via the NFS server on the host.
 This method is especially useful for development purposes as it provides a quick turnaround while testing the kernel and root filesystem.